Ben Nevis by the Mountain Path

-Bus service between May and September
+Bus service between May and September.

-Glen Nevis visitor centre car park.
-Map and directions.
+Glen Nevis visitor centre car park (charge).

 Please note that hillwalking when there is snow lying requires an ice-axe, crampons and the knowledge, experience and skill to use them correctly.
 All route descriptions and difficulties given here are for summer conditions.
 See our Winter Skills page for basic information on the essential skills, techniques and knowledge needed for winter hillwalking.

 Read about the experiences of our users on this route.